 - Too hot, and you may be looking for a new place to work/eyebrows, so NEVER apply heat.

-Finally – you need to have somewhere totally dust-free to place the polished object while the surface hardens.
-If you don’t, any dust that falls onto the surface will become embedded in it.
-Permanently.
+Finally, you need somewhere totally dust-free to place the polished object while the surface hardens.
+If you don’t, any dust that falls onto the surface will become permanently embedded in it.

 - Ensure that there is no liquid acetone present on your plinth.

-- Make sure that you have a fool-proof way of removing the object from the container after polishing without the need to touch it, or you will leave marks all over the surface where you make contact.
+- Make sure you can remove the object from the container after polishing without needing to touch it, or you will leave marks all over the surface.

-- Quickly place the object in the center of the plinth – try not to touch it again – you have just a few seconds to adjust the final position.
-The polishing process has already started – it is that quick!
-You don’t really want to leave fingerprint impressions on your work, do you?
+- Quickly place the object in the center of the plinth.
+Try not to touch it again – you have just a few seconds to adjust the final position.
+The polishing process has already started – it’s that quick!

 Depending on how rough the surfaces of the object are, and how polished you want the object to be, the process can take from around 15 minutes to several hours.